We are once again accepting submissions in the following categories:

 The contest is free to enter.

-Do not submit your manuscript if you intend to republish the material within a year in a trade collection or other edition.
+Do not include your manuscript of you intend to republish the material within a year in a trade collection or other edition.
 This means “within a year” of our possible publication of your work, not from the time you send it to us for consideration in the contest.
-Don’t waste our time.

-The winner of the contest will be published by Frog Hollow Press.
+The winner of the contest will be offered our standard contract to publish with Frog Hollow Press.

 WHAT WE INSIST ON